Hiryus/swc3-hiryus-logbook/story.md

 When my room got back to nominal performances, I began sending creeps against RediJedi, helping geir1983 to clear some rooms.
-Cooperation payed off and we destroyed two rooms and geir1983 was also applying a lot of presure against RediJedi main base.
+Cooperation payed off and we destroyed two rooms and geir1983 was also applying a lot of pressure against RediJedi main base.

 ![Cleaning rooms together](img/cleaning_rooms_together.gif)